 Figure 8.25.1.3-1: Inter-gNB coordination when terminating assistance for OD-SIB1 operation

 The procedure has the following steps:

-1. gNB2-CU determines that a cell should discontinue the transmission of an OD-SIB1 configuration for a NES cell of gNB1-CU.
+1. gNB2-CU determines that one or more Cell As should discontinue the transmission of an OD-SIB1 configuration for a NES cell of gNB1-CU.